zahiruldu/global.hackathon/Teams/KodeMasters/ABOUT.md

 ##Our skills

 We have enough skills to create an web app and make the world upside down.
-We are God and Demons....!!!
+We are Creaters and Demolishers....!!!
 =============